uchicago-cs/deepdish/_posts/2014-08-31-Deep-PCA-Nets.md

 Tsung-Han Chan and colleagues recently uploaded to [ArXiv](arxiv.org) an [interesting paper](http://arxiv.org/abs/1404.3606) proposing a simple but effective baseline for deep learning.
 They propose a novel two-layer architecture where each layer convolves the image with a filterbank, followed by binary hasing, and finally block histogramming for indexing and pooling.
-The filters in the filterbank are learned using simple algorithms such as random projections (RandNet), principal component analysis (PCANet), and linear discriminant analysis (LDANet).
-They find their network to be competitive with other deep learning methods and [scattering networks](www.di.ens.fr/data/scattering) (introduced by Stéphane Mallat) on a variety of task: face recognition, face verification, hand-written digits recognition, texture discrimination, and object recognition.
+The filters in the filterbank are learned using simple algorithms such as random projections (RandNet), [principal component analysis](http://en.wikipedia.org/wiki/Principal_component_analysis) (PCANet), and linear discriminant analysis (LDANet).
+They report results competitive with those obtained by other deep learning methods and [scattering networks](www.di.ens.fr/data/scattering) (introduced by Stéphane Mallat) on a variety of task: face recognition, face verification, hand-written digits recognition, texture discrimination, and object recognition:

-The authors extensively test the technique on a variety of datasets and a strong performance on many datasets:

 |Dataset   | Task  | Accuracy  |
 |---|---|---|